 Questions to explore:

-- How can organisations ensure that employees have as much goal / KPI clarity as possible – while recognising that the need of the hour is to step out and achieve more?
+How can organizations ensure that employees have as much goal / KPI clarity as possible – while recognizing that the need of the hour is to step out and achieve more?

-- What needs to change in the way organisations manage, recognize and reward employees in the organisation to bring out the best in them?
+What needs to change in the way organizations manage, recognize and reward employees in the organization to bring out the best in them?

-- What needs to be done to ensure that senior and mid management compensation is outcome-driven, while accounting for their contribution towards organisational and individual priorities?
+What needs to be done to ensure that senior and mid management compensation is outcome-driven, while accounting for their contribution towards organizational and individual priorities?

-- How do employers incentivise those employees that cannot work remotely and will need to be in the field, and therefore run a higher exposure and risk of being sick?
+How do employers incentivize those employees that cannot work remotely and will need to be in the field, and therefore run a higher exposure and risk of being sick?